TheLazyFerret/dots-and-templates/cpp/style_guide.md

 |Header file|`.hpp`|
 |Template implementation file|`.tpp`|

-Avoid the usage of tpp files,
-instead put all the template implementation inside the hpp.
+Avoid the usage of template implementation files; instead, put the implementation inside the `.hpp`.

 Every `.cpp` should have an associated `.hpp`.